HappySeedIndia/auth0-drupal/README.md

 This plugin replaces standard Drupal login forms with one powered by Auth0 that enables social, passwordless, and enterprise connection login as well as additional security, multifactor auth, and user statistics.

-Drupal 7 is supported only on v1.
-If you want to contribute to the codebase, please push your PRs against the `1.x.x` branch.
+PHP 5.4 is supported only on v2.
+If you want to contribute to the codebase, please push your PRs against the `2.x.x` branch.
 Note that this branch is not regularly maintained.

 ## Table of Contents